 We are working collaboratively with other animal protection organizations and the fashion industry itself, while campaigning for change alongside supporters, fashionistas and consumers, FOUR PAWS has effectively moved the industry to better care for animals.
 Since 1988, we have advocated for animals who are abused for fur, down and now wool and more broadly said, for fashion.
 Most recently, we have published a list of over 260 brands who have policies against mulesing an increasing number of those have set concrete commitments to only source certified muelsing-free wool in the coming years and over 40 brands have directly addressed the Australian wool industry in an open letter to call for joint efforts to end mulesing.

-It's time for Nike to make a change
+It's time for the sportswear industry to make a change

-Without reliable certification in place the wool Nike uses today is highly likely to come from lambs who have suffered through mulesing.
+Without reliable certification in place, the wool sportswear companies use today is highly likely to come from lambs who have suffered through mulesing.
 With the alternatives available today, there is no excuse for mulesing to continue.
-Nike can become a leader in the fashion industry by refining, reducing and replacing animal-derived materials in their products.
-With the resources at its disposal, committing to only sourcing wool from robustly certified mulesing-free supply chains is a simple step for Nike.
+Sportswear companies can become leaders in the fashion industry by refining, reducing and replacing animal-derived materials in their products.
+With the resources at its disposal, committing to only sourcing wool from robustly certified mulesing-free supply chains is a simple step.

-Today, more consumers are demanding higher animal welfare from brands, and a growing number of companies are 'just doing it' already.
-We are demanding Nike to join them to #StopCruelWool!
+Today, more consumers are demanding higher animal welfare from brands prompting a growing number of companies to take action and #EndMulesing!